erinzz/tmwsd_challenge/README.md

 npm install
 node app.js
 ```

-## Step 2: Complete the Requirements

-Complete the following requirements by using any database engine of your choice.
-Update this readme by checking the following boxes as you go.
+// installation instructions

+## Features

+Once you have your application up and running.
+As a user you should be able to:

-- [x] As a user, I should see a form to create a new message on the homepage.
+- [x] See a form to create a new message on the homepage.
-- [x] As a user, I should see a list of links for all created messages below the 'new message' form on the homepage.
+- [x] See a list of links for all created messages below the 'new message' form on the homepage.
-- [x] As a user, when I click a link in the message list, I should be able to view the message at a unique URL.
+- [x] When you click a link in the message list, you should be able to view the message at a unique URL.
-- [x] As a user, when I open a message, the message should self-destruct (delete from the database).
+- [x] When you open a message, the message will self-destruct (deleted from the database).
-- [x] As a user, I should no longer see messages on the homepage that have been viewed.
+- [x] You will no longer see messages on the homepage that have been viewed.

-Two more things:
-* Remember to add documentation to your README so the app can be installed and run locally for review.
-* Bonus points for making it look pretty :sparkles:
+## Future features to come
+- [] Agent sign in portal
+- [] Messages ciphered upon security breach

-## Step 3: Submit
+## TODO!!
+[] hide elephantSQL db link
+[] Hide messages for client in icon
+[] POST bug when refreshing page
+[] Add in edge cases
+[] CSS!
+[] ReadME instructions update
+[] Refactor
+[] Submit!
 Send an email with a link to your fork when finished.
 Thanks!